Make Plant-based Yogurt

 * To make soy yogurt, you may use the same process used for dairy yogurt.
 You may see how it’s done here.

-** To make other vegetable yogurts, you may use a very small amount of dairy yogurt, as a starter, or, if you wish a purely vegetable yogurt, one teaspoon of soy yogurt.
+** To make other vegetable yogurts, you may use a very small amount of dairy yogurt, as a starter, or, if you wish a purely vegetable yogurt, one tablespoon of soy yogurt.
 You may also use a commercial starter (probiotic), easily available in the market, in the form of sachets or capsules.

 How to use the YogurtNest to make vegetable yogurt: